2018 Furman Paladins football team

 The 2018 Furman Paladins team represented Furman University as a member of the Southern Conference (SoCon) during the 2018 NCAA Division I FCS football season.
 Led by second-year head coach Clay Hendrix, the Paladins compiled an overall record of 6–4 with a mark of 6–2 in conference play, sharing the SoCon title with East Tennessee and Wofford.
 After tiebreakers, Furman did not receive the SoCon's automatic bid to the NCAA Division I Football Championship playoffs and the team did not receive an at-large bid.
 Furman home games at Paladin Stadium in Greenville, South Carolina.

-Previous season

-The Paladins finished the 2017 season 8–5, 6–2 in SoCon play to finish in a tie for second place.
-They received an at-large bid to the FCS Playoffs where they defeated Elon in the first round before losing to Wofford in the second round.

 Preseason

 Preseason media poll

 The SoCon released their preseason media poll on July 25, 2018, with the Paladins predicted to finish in second place.
 The same day the coaches released their preseason poll with the Paladins predicted to finish in third place.

 Preseason All-SoCon Teams

 The Paladins placed seven players on the preseason all-SoCon teams.